🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Asian Options Pricing Example – Average Price Option

-On March 1, you buy a 90-day call option for stock XYZ with a strike price of $50.
-This option costs you $1.25 and the average price is defined as the arithmetic mean of the underlying asset price taken every 30 days.
+Assume that an investor buys a 90-day call option with a strike price of $50.
+This option costs $1.25, and the average price is defined as the arithmetic mean of the underlying asset price taken every 30 days.

 Asian Options Pricing Example – Average Strike Price Option

-On March 1, you buy a 90-day call option for stock XYZ.
-This option costs you $1.25 and the average strike price is defined as the arithmetic mean of the underlying asset price taken every 30 days.
+An investor buys a 90-day call option for a stock.
+This option costs $1.25, and the average strike price is defined as the arithmetic mean of the underlying asset price taken every 30 days.

 The Takeaway

-Unlike standard options that are valued based on the spot price of the underlying asset when the option expires, Asian options are valued based on an average price taken in discrete time periods before expiration.
+Unlike standard options, which are valued based on the spot price of the underlying asset at expiration, Asian options are valued based on the average price of the underlying asset over a specified period before expiration.

-Because the value of an Asian option is based on an average of prices, there is less volatility in the prices.
-Lower volatility leads to generally cheaper prices than standard options.
+Because the value of an Asian option is derived from an average of prices, it generally experiences less price volatility.
+Lower volatility generally leads to cheaper prices than standard options.

 FAQ